The Remote Proctor Becomes the Suspicion Interface

 EPIC's 2020 complaint against major online proctoring firms argued that students were being subjected to extensive collection of video, audio, keystroke patterns, biometric data, and AI analysis used to assign risk scores or flag possible cheating.
 The complaint focused on excessive data collection, opaque logic, potentially biased AI analysis, and the practical inability of students to opt out when a course requires the system.

 The European Data Protection Supervisor's technology note makes the same risk concrete: automated proctoring can create privacy and data-protection concerns, and AI-powered components may produce errors or biased outcomes, especially for students with special needs or from minority groups.
 It also emphasizes the consent problem created by the power imbalance between the educational institution and the student.
+A privacy notice does not solve that imbalance if the practical alternative is failing the exam, delaying a credential, or exposing more of the student's life to get an accommodation.

 This is the politics of automated suspicion.
 The system does not need to decide guilt by itself to reshape the exam.
 It only needs to produce a flag that changes how the instructor, institution, or student understands the event.
+That is why automation bias is not a side issue; it is part of the evidentiary design.

 The Integrity Paradox